UU-tracktech/tracktech/CameraProcessor/README.md

 pip install -r requirements.txt
 ```

-Then, if you have [cuDNN 7.6.5](https://developer.nvidia.com/rdp/cudnn-archive) (for which you have to join membership)
+Then, if you have [cuDNN 7.6.5](https://developer.nvidia.com/rdp/cudnn-archive) (for which you have to join the
+membership)
 for [CUDA 10.1](https://developer.nvidia.com/cuda-10.1-download-archive-update2) installed on your computer
 (once again, NVIDIA only), you should be able to locally run main.py in the src directory.
 This will run the YOLOv5 detection algorithm.